tock/tock/doc/reference/trd-appid.md

 Most of the complications in AppIDs stem from the fact that they are a general mechanism used for many different use cases.
 Therefore, the exact structure and semantics of application credentials can vary widely.
-Tock's TBF header formats, kernel interfaces and mechanisms must accommodate this wide range.
+Tock's TBF footer formats, kernel interfaces and mechanisms must accommodate this wide range.

 The interfaces and standard implementations for AppIDs and AppID